Mee Loaybakee: Plot

-Day before Ishan's marriage Lam confess her feelings for Ishan leaving him in a dilemma.
+Day before Ishan's marriage Lam confesses her feelings for Ishan leaving him in a dilemma.
 On the wedding day Nash encouraged Ishan to go after Lam which he does.
-While chasing Lam Ishan fall into the sea and Lam jumps in to save him.
-Ishan confess his love for Lam and the both hug each other in the water.
+While chasing Lam Ishan falls into the sea and Lam jumps in to save him.
+Ishan confesses his love for Lam and the both hug each other in the water.